Bypass the primary and secondary navigation and continue reading the main body of the page

 Answer

-SOS provides resources, advocacy, and support when a student is experiencing challenges that are impacting their personal and/or academic success.
+SOS offers resources, advocacy, and support for students facing challenges affecting their personal and/or academic success.

-CAPS provides clinical services such as individual and group therapy and psychiatry services to assist students with their mental health challenges.
-CAPS is one of the many resources SOS may refer a student to.
+CAPS provides clinical services like individual and group therapy, as well as psychiatry services for students dealing with mental health challenges.
+CAPS is one of the resources SOS may refer students to.

 Answer